tedneward/Azgaarnoth/Creatures/Devils/Bone.md

 ### Bone Devil Polearm
 Some bone devils have the following action options.

-***Multiattack.*** The devil makes two attacks: one with its hooked polearm and one with its sting.
+> ***Multiattack.*** The devil makes two attacks: one with its hooked polearm and one with its sting.
+>

-***Hooked Polearm.*** Melee Weapon Attack: +8 to hit, reach 10 ft., one target.
+> ***Hooked Polearm.*** Melee Weapon Attack: +8 to hit, reach 10 ft., one target.
 Hit: 17 (2d12 + 4) piercing damage.
 If the target is a Huge or smaller creature, it is grappled (escape DC 14).
 Until this grapple ends, the devil can't use its polearm on another target.
+>

+This pole arm disappears if the devil is apart from it for more than 1 minute.

 >### Bone Devil (Osyluth)
 >*Large fiend (devil), lawful evil*